john-a-flinn/JohnFlinn.github.io/projects/3d-wizards.md

 summary: "A store for 3d-Wizards company that my team developed in ICS 314."
 ---

-3d-Wizards was my first time doing a group coding project.
-The implementation is that it took and order from the store or a custom to the cart then once checked out of the cart it would be added to a postgres database.
-This site was added to vercel and still work as of 12/19 my part of the project was the custom order page and the design.
+3D-Wizards was my first experience working on a group coding project.
+The implementation involved taking an order from the store or a custom request, adding it to the cart, and then transferring it to a PostgreSQL database upon checkout.
+This site was deployed on Vercel and is still functional as of 12/19.
+My contribution to the project included designing and developing the custom order page and its associated features.

 <img class="img-fluid" src="../img/3d-wizards/store.png">

-The store has a working search bar and each of the items blue link takes to a second page a different member made.
+The store features a functional search bar, and each item's blue link redirects to a separate page created by another team member.

-Search for product
+Search for Product

 ```cpp